Francesco Calzona

-Francesco Calzona (born 24 October 1968) is an Italian football coach who is currently managing the Slovakia national team.
+Francesco Calzona (born 24 October 1968) is an Italian professional football manager and former player.
+He was the head coach of the Slovakia national team from 2022 to 2026.

 Playing career

 Calzona had a very short career as a player, appearing three times with Arezzo in the Serie B division, and also making a single Coppa Italia appearance.

 Coaching career

 Calzona worked as an amateur coach and coffee dealer during the 1990s; during the course of the 1999–2000 season, while in charge of Tuscan amateurs Tegoleto, he opted to resign and instead suggest to hire up-and-coming amateur coach Maurizio Sarri as his replacement.
 Since then, he became part of Sarri's coaching staff, being his main assistant in all of his managerial jobs until Napoli.

 In 2020, he joined Eusebio Di Francesco's coaching staff at Cagliari, then returning to Napoli the following year to work alongside new head coach Luciano Spalletti.

-Slovak national team
+Slovakia national team

 On 30 August 2022, Calzona was hired as the new head coach of the Slovakia national team.
 Following Pavel Hapal, Calzona became the second non-native coach of the team and the first of non-Czechoslovak origin.

 On 16 November 2023, following a 4–2 win against Iceland, Calzona's Slovakia qualified for the UEFA Euro 2024.

+On 27 April 2026, it was announced that his contract with the Slovakia Football Federation was not renewed and consequentially he left the role.